lightmaster/WX-HWS/README.md

 # Home Weather Station weather website template for WeeWX

 This repository contains the current WeeWX version of Brian Underdown's Home Weather Station weather website template set.
-Brian's main website is https://weather34.com/homeweatherstation/index.html In January, 2019, Brian has asked others to distribute/maintain his code.
+Brian's main website is https://weather34.com/homeweatherstation/index.html In January, 2019, Brian asked others to distribute/maintain his code.

-This version requires WeeWX software with the CRT extension for data feeds for the conditions from your personal weather station. weeWX is available at http://weewx.com
+This version requires WeeWX software with the CRT extension for data feeds for the conditions from your personal weather station.
+WeeWX is available at http://weewx.com

 This version is designed explicitly to harness the powerful WeeWX database to generate the weather data charts and statistical data.
 It is built on the current MB-UB40-FFT which is now maintained by Lightmaster (Meteobridge-Weather34-Template)